src-d/guide/developer-community/tech-talks.md

 #### Stickers
 We order our stickers, and any other we print, from StickerMule.
 The more you order (both in terms of quantity of a single design and in terms of numbers of different design) the cheapest it is, of course.
 So ideally, let Esther know about this in advance so we can pack that order together with any other :)

+Note that StickerMule takes around 2 weeks to ship these from the US.

 ## Food
 When the event is at the office, food works as follows: